 - Feeling anxious about your future

 Your top three clarify the times and spaces that you will need to be on guard.
-Let these feelings and circumstances become a new cue to pull out your plan on how to overcoming temptation with food.
+Let these feelings and circumstances become a new cue to pull out your plan on how to overcome temptation with food.

 As I mentioned before, you may not notice you are being tempted until you have already given in.
 It’s ok, simply start the plan then and there to build your habit base.
 Then, when you do recognize it sooner–you’ll be ready!

 Here’s where we get super practical!
-Now it the time to pick out 3 sequential activities that you will do each and every time that you are faced with food temptation.
+Now is the time to pick out 3 sequential activities that you will do each and every time that you are faced with food temptation.

 The purpose is to create a new pattern for your brain to follow.
-So rather than unwelcome emotions cueing a food frenzy, they will cue healthy habits that will make you healthy and whole.
+So rather than unwelcome emotions cueing a food frenzy, they will cue healthful habits that will make you healthy and whole.

 Here is a list of several activities that you could try.
 Please know, there is no pressure to get it “right” the first time.
 This is your experiment and it may take some time to figure out what works best for you.

 - Pray.
 Write out a prayer and read or set the timer for 1 minute.

 - Recite Scriptures.
 Choose verses that lighten your load and brighten your outlook.
 Write out ahead of time on 3×5 cards.